BettercareHealth/bettercare/child-healthcare/scrub.md

 People with either acute or chronic hepatitis B virus infection have pieces of viral protein, called hepatitis B surface antigen (HbSAg), circulating in their blood stream.
 These people often excrete the virus and may spread the infection to others.
 Infants are at high risk of infection during a vaginal delivery if the mother is excreting the virus.
 Therefore, infants born to women who have hepatitis B during pregnancy or are HbSAg positive (i.e. have a chronic viral infection) need special management at delivery to protect them against infection.
 These infants should receive 0.5 ml of hyperimmune hepatitis B immunoglobulin by intramuscular injection with 72 hours of delivery.
 They should also receive a dose of hepatitis B vaccine.
 This should be followed by the standard schedule of hepatitis B immunisation at 6, 10 and 14 weeks.

-Immunisation against Haemophilus influenzae
+## Immunisation against *Haemophilus influenzae*

-### 2-52 What is Haemophilus influenzae?
+### 2-52 What is *Haemophilus influenzae*?

-Haemophilus influenzae B (Hib) is a bacterium which can cause serious and often fatal infections in childhood, especially meningitis, pneumonia and epiglottitis (a severe infection of the throat and epiglottis which often obstructs the upper airway).
+*Haemophilus influenzae* B (Hib) is a bacterium which can cause serious and often fatal infections in childhood, especially meningitis, pneumonia and epiglottitis (a severe infection of the throat and epiglottis which often obstructs the upper airway).
 Children under 2 years are most at risk.

 ### 2-53 What is Hib vaccine?